 - Interior stairwells are usually good places to take shelter, and if not crowded, allow you to get to a lower level quickly.

 - Stay off the elevators; you could be trapped in them if the power is lost.

 - Vehicles are extremely dangerous in a tornado.
 If the tornado is visible, far away and the traffic is light, you may be able to drive out of its path by moving at right angles to the tornado.

 - Otherwise, park the car as quickly and safely as possible, out of the traffic lanes.
 Get out and seek shelter in a sturdy building.

 - As difficult as it may seem, leave your car if you are in the open country.
 Run to low ground away from any cars (which may roll over on you).
 Lie flat and face down, protecting the back of your head with your arms.

 - Avoid seeking shelter under bridges which can create deadly traffic hazards while offering little protection from flying debris.

-Find out what to do after the storm by reading Part II of our Hurricane & Flood Before and After Handbook.
+Find out what to do after the storm by reading Part II of our Hurricane & Flood overview.